 The best criminal defense attorneys know that you must hold the State of Texas to their burden of proving every element of the criminal offense.
 Each doubt created by your criminal defense team creates leverage for an opportunity to get your public lewdness charge dismissed.

 The best way to develop reasonable doubt is to thoroughly review the evidence with your criminal attorney and formulate a defense plan that highlights the weaknesses of the case for the prosecution.
-At The Hampton Law Firm, we make it a point for you to review your evidence and provide input so that you have a strong criminal defense strategy.
+At The Hampton Criminal Defense Attorneys, PLLC, we make it a point for you to review your evidence and provide input so that you have a strong criminal defense strategy.